tridinhbui/blosshine-vietnam/README.md

 Contribute
 If you are passionate about helping children and making a difference in the world, the Blosshine Project is a great opportunity to get involved.
 You can contribute by volunteering, making a donation, or spreading the word about the cause.

 This website was built using HTML, CSS, and JavaScript and is a great platform to learn more about the Blosshine Project and its mission.
-For more information, please visit our website or contact us at [insert contact information here].
+For more information, please visit our website or contact us at +1 651-235-2682.